BEAUTY

 1. Powder under the eyes

-Powdered makeup fills in the lines under your eyes and makes you look older and not well-rested.
+Powdered makeup fills in the lines under your eyes, making you look older and less well-rested.
 Avoid using powder under the eyes to ensure you look your brightest.

 2. Thick liquid concealer

-Liquid concealer that is too thick will also expose and highlight your fine lines.
-This is not a suitable type of under-eye concealer for mature skin.
+A liquid concealer that is too thick will also expose and highlight your fine lines.
+This type of under-eye concealer is not suitable for mature skin.

 Q: Do I still need to moisturize under the eyes if I use concealer?
 If so, do you have any favorite moisturizers?

 A: Yes!
-Be sure to moisturize, and allow some time for the moisturizer to absorb before you begin applying makeup.
+Be sure to moisturize and allow the moisturizer to absorb for a few minutes before applying makeup

-I have a few favorite moisturizers for eyes: “Hydra Life Sorbet” eye creme by Christian Dior and “Do Not Age Triple Peptide” eye creme by Dr. Brandt.
+I have a few favorite moisturizers for the eyes: “Hydra Life Sorbet” eye cream by Christian Dior and “Do Not Age Triple Peptide” eye cream by Dr. Brandt.

-Q: What’s the best way to apply concealer to achieve maximum coverage?
+Q: What is the best way to apply concealer to achieve maximum coverage?

 A: The best way to apply an eye concealer is to use your finger to start at the inner corner of your eye and spread the concealer outwards.
 I don’t recommend applying foundation over concealer.
 Again, this will tend to highlight the lines under your eyes.
 If using a full face with eyeshadow, apply concealer when the eyeshadow is done.
 This will help avoid pulling or straining on the delicate skin under your eyes.